cuthbertLab/music21/buildDoc/rst/moduleMidiBase.rst

 .. module:: music21.midi.base

 Objects and tools for processing MIDI data.
-This module is based on Will Ware's public domain midi.py from 2001 see http://groups.google.com/group/alt.sources/msg/0c5fc523e050c35e
+This module uses routines from Will Ware's public domain midi.py from 2001 see http://groups.google.com/group/alt.sources/msg/0c5fc523e050c35e

+.. function:: getEndEvents(mt=None, channelNumber=1)

+    Provide a list of events found at the end of a track.

 .. function:: getNumber(str, length)